-Staples should be removed 7-10 days post-operatively; do not remove staple around the catheter port.
+Staples should be removed 7-10 days post-operatively.
+Do not remove the staple around the port.

-- During animal manipulation (dosing / weighing), it is important not to place undue stress on the catheter.
+During animal manipulations (dosing / weighing), it is important not to place undue stress on the catheter.

-- Using needles larger than 22 gauge will stretch the port and make sampling difficult.
-Additionally, sampling by means of needles with bevels or rough edges will damage the port, again making sampling difficult.
+Using needles larger than 22 gauge will stretch the port and make sampling difficult.
+Additionally, sampling by way of needles with bevels or rough edges will damage the port, again making sampling difficult.